-The start of summer is also the start of graduation season a time when college and university academic years come to a close, when exam stresses are lifted, dissertations are submitted, and celebrations abound.
+The start of summer is also the start of graduation season, a time when college and university academic years come to a close, when exam stresses are lifted, dissertations are submitted, and celebrations abound.

-This year has seen a record high number of university applications in the UK and it was also recently revealed that female students are now a third more likely to apply to university degree courses than their male peers.
+Recent years have seen a record high number of university applications in the UK and it was also recently revealed that female students are now a third more likely to apply to university degree courses than their male peers.

 Todays education trends for women are a far cry from when Emmeline Pankhurst attended a Parisian finishing school in 1873.
-A snapshot of societal values of her era is portrayed in her words: My parents, especially my father, discussed the question of my brothers' education as a matter of real importance.
-My education and that of my sister were scarcely discussed at all.
+A snapshot of societal values of her era is portrayed in her words: "My parents, especially my father, discussed the question of my brothers' education as a matter of real importance.
+My education and that of my sister were scarcely discussed at all."

 Antique suffragette jewellery largely incorporates the three colours used by the suffragettes in their campaign banners and on their distinctive body sashes purple, green and white.
 The stones used in these pieces usually reflect these colours, namely amethyst, emerald or peridot, and pearls or diamonds a stunning and distinctive combination!